Ali786kumail/udwall/README.md

 #### Example: Non Docker Port

-If you are running simple python server on port 4050, here's how to handle it with `udwall`.
+If you are running a simple python server on port 4050, here's how to handle it with `udwall`.

 ```python
 rules = [